 The Final Say

 There are a variety of options available for every budget when it comes to recording podcast episodes with multiple speakers in the same room.
-Recording multiple USB microphones, however, is not an option that works.
+Recording multiple USB microphones, however, is not an option that works reliably.

-There is, however, one exception where you can use multiple USB microphones and be quite certain in getting good results.
+There is at least one exception where you can use multiple USB microphones and be quite certain in getting good results.
 RODE has launched a feature with its RODE Connect software which allows a user to connect 4 of their NT-USB Mini microphones to a single computer (PC or Mac) with ease.
 Cool!

 This article contains affiliate links and we may earn a small commission should you choose to click through and make a purchase.